Share our farm

 We have a very wonderful organic lifestyle that is debt and mortgage free and want to share it with those who are farm experienced and enthusiastic about farming.
 We have a new two bedroom apartment for a living space for those interested.
 We have tractors and draft horses with every piece of equipment necessary for growing seeds for our vegetable oils and flour.
 We are totally self sufficient food for ourselves horses, cow and chickens as well as having solar electricity, diesel generators that run on sunflower oil with plenty of water and a greenhouse.

-On our farm, we press Sunflower, flax, camelina and hemp oils from organically grown crops from our farm.
-We also produce rye and spelt flour along with corn meal from our fields.
+On our farm, we press Sunflower oil, flax oil, camelina oil and hemp oils from organically grown crops from our farm or from certified organic farms.
+We also produce rye and spelt flour along with corn meal from our fields for our own use.
 We have heritage chickens and organic eggs.

 We are self sufficient in water, feeding ourselves and our animals, as well as electricity from solar cells and generators that run on our sunflower oil but grid is available if necessary.